insidegui/iosarchitecture/README.md

 # Random iOS Architecture Generator

-### Are you our of ideas for your next iOS conference talk?
+### Are you out of ideas for your next iOS conference talk?

 Use [iosarchitecture.top](https://iosarchitecture.top) to generate the next big thing ® on iOS app development.